aimeos/aimeos-docs/src/config/admin-jqadm/rule.md

 # decorators
 ## excludes

-Excludes decorators added by the "common" option from the log JQAdm client
+Excludes decorators added by the "common" option from the rule JQAdm client

 ```
-admin/jqadm/log/decorators/excludes = Array
+admin/jqadm/rule/decorators/excludes = Array
 (
 )
 ```

 * Default: Array
 * Type: array - List of decorator names
-* Since: 2018.04
+* Since: 2021.04

 Decorators extend the functionality of a class by adding new aspects (e.g. log what is currently done), executing the methods of the underlying